Vicken-Ghoubiguian/CalendarConverterAPIForDateAndTime/README.md

 # WorldSwissKnifeAPI

-Rest API which is also a swiss knife and to which you can add all the features you want, and like many others, it's a REST API just for experimenting and laughing :-)) ;-)) :-((...
+Rest API which is also a swiss knife and to which you can add all the features you want, and like many others, it's a REST API just for experimenting and laughing...

 ## Contents